patrici0/ecs-code-on-aws/03-DeployFargate/README.md

 If the values look correct, click **Next Step**.

-Since we will not use Auto Scaling in this tutorial, in the `Set Auto Scaling` screen, just click in **Next Step** and after reviewing your configurations, click on **Create Service**.
+Since we will not use Auto Scaling in this tutorial, in the `Set Auto Scaling` screen, just click on **Next Step** and after reviewing your configurations, click on **Create Service**.

 ## 6. Accessing the application